The Toit language comes with its own package manager. This document describes how Toit packages work, and how users can take advantage of them.

 Developers can then install any of the packages by writing

 It's also possible to view the list of all available packages in the package registry web-site or search for a specific package by its name.

 The name of the package must be non-ambiguous, and thus might need a qualifier.
 Since TPM doesn't have a single namespace, many packages can have a similar short name.
 This is by design (as it allows decentralized and private packages), but it might sometimes require to be a little bit more specific when installing a package.
 For example,

 toit pkg install utils might not be specific enough to uniquely identify a package, and a more qualified name, such as

 Before TPM downloads the sources of a package it first looks at all of the package's dependencies and finds versions that work.
 This is, again, done locally using the synchronized descriptions.

-After the package and its dependencies have all been successfully downloaded and verified, a reference to them is added to the application's package.lock file (assuming that the
+After the package and its dependencies have all been successfully downloaded, a reference to them is added to the application's

 At this point the application can use the newly installed package with its prefix (by default the package name, but can also be changed during installation).
 For example, for the package 'morse' the user would write:

 package.lock files should be checked in and

 shared with other developers who want to work with the same application or